Khokhar, Mirpur

-Khokhar is a village in the Gujrat Tehsil of the Gujrat District, Punjab, Pakistan.
-The village is some 5 miles north of Gujrat city.
+Khokhar is a village located in the Gujrat Tehsil of the Gujrat District, Punjab, Pakistan, approximately 5 miles north of the city of Gujrat.

 History

 The village gets its name from the Khokhar tribe, who make up the bulk of the population.
 A famous tomb of Baba Jhanghu Shah is located in Khokhar.

 Demographics

 According to the 1998 census of Pakistan, the village population was 2,351.